 A function that, if provided and returning true, will cause the rule to match regardless of whether the window properties match.
 Takes one argument, the window.
+Must be an unquoted symbol to be looked up at runtime.

 clear-window-placement-rules